 - Oil Painters of America Eastern Regional Juried Exhibition Finalist

 Besides several one-man shows at various galleries, he has exhibited at the Art Institute of Pittsburgh, the Chadds Ford Gallery, the Three Rivers Arts Festival, PNC and Mellon Banks, Bella Arte Gallery, Watercolors Gallery, and the John Stobart Gallery.

-Leo’s paintings can be found in numerous private collections and the following galleries: McBride Gallery in Annapolis, MD, Gallery 30 in Gettysburg, PA, The Artsmiths of Pittsburgh in Pittsburgh, PA and Create A Frame/Handworks Gallery in Mt.
-Lebanon, PA.
+Leo’s paintings can be found in numerous private collections and the following galleries: McBride Gallery in Annapolis, MD, Create A Frame/Handworks Gallery in Pittsburgh, PA, and Maser Gallery in Pittsburgh, PA.